ubc-arc/OOD_Appverse/fastqc_appverse/README.md

 ## Known Limitations

 - Only tested on Ubuntu 22.04 base OS
-- Only CPU execution is supported; no GPU rendering
 - Internet access is required on the login node to build the container; compute nodes do not require it

 ## Contributing